Airship: 17th–18th century

 In 1670, the Jesuit Father Francesco Lana de Terzi, sometimes referred to as the "Father of Aeronautics", published a description of an "Aerial Ship" supported by four copper spheres from which the air was evacuated.
-Although the basic principle is sound, such a craft was unrealizable then and remains so to the present day, since external air pressure would cause the spheres to collapse unless their thickness was such as to make them too heavy to be buoyant.
+Although the basic principle is sound, such a craft was unrealizable then and remains so to the present day, since external air pressure would cause the spheres to collapse unless their thickness were such as to make them too heavy to be buoyant.
 A hypothetical craft constructed using this principle is known as a vacuum airship.

-In 1709, the Brazilian-Portuguese Jesuit priest Bartolomeu de Gusmão made a hot air balloon, the Passarola, ascend to the skies, before an astonished Portuguese court.
+In 1709, the Brazilian-Portuguese Jesuit priest Bartolomeu de Gusmão made a hot-air balloon, the Passarola, ascend to the skies before an astonished Portuguese court.
 It would have been on August 8, 1709, when Father Bartolomeu de Gusmão held, in the courtyard of the Casa da Índia, in the city of Lisbon, the first Passarola demonstration.
 The balloon caught fire without leaving the ground, but, in a second demonstration, it rose to 95 meters in height.
 It was a small balloon of thick brown paper, filled with hot air, produced by the "fire of material contained in a clay bowl embedded in the base of a waxed wooden tray".
 The event was witnessed by King John V of Portugal and the future Pope Innocent XIII.

 A more practical dirigible airship was described by Lieutenant Jean Baptiste Marie Meusnier in a paper entitled "Mémoire sur l'équilibre des machines aérostatiques" (Memorandum on the equilibrium of aerostatic machines) presented to the French Academy on 3 December 1783.
-The 16 water-color drawings published the following year depict a 260 ft streamlined envelope with internal ballonets that could be used for regulating lift: this was attached to a long carriage that could be used as a boat if the vehicle was forced to land in water.
+The 16 watercolor drawings published the following year depict a 260 ft streamlined envelope with internal ballonets that could be used for regulating lift: this was attached to a long carriage that could be used as a boat if the vehicle was forced to land in water.
 The airship was designed to be driven by three propellers and steered with a sail-like aft rudder.
 In 1784, Jean-Pierre Blanchard fitted a hand-powered propeller to a balloon, the first recorded means of propulsion carried aloft.
 In 1785, he crossed the English Channel in a balloon equipped with flapping wings for propulsion and a birdlike tail for steering.